CudaText-addons/cuda_colored_indent/readme/readme.txt

 - "color_error": syntax-theme element, from which error color is taken.
 - "max_lines": maximal count of lines in document, when plugin is active.
 - "active": persists activation state of plugin to restore it in next session.
+- "only_space": allows to colorize lines having only spaces/tabs.

 plugin adds a menu entry to manually reload its config file: "Plugins / Colored Indent / Reload config".

-plugin works on events: after file opened; after text is changed and short pause is passed.
+plugin works on events:
+- after file opened;
+- after text is changed and short pause is passed.

 author: Alexey Torgashin (CudaText)
-enhancements: Andreas Heim (dinkumoil)
+enhancements: Andreas Heim (dinkumoil at GitHub)
 license: MIT